 J. The guaranteed energy cost savings contract shall include a written guarantee of the qualified provider that the energy cost savings will meet or exceed the costs of the energy cost savings measures over the expected life, according to the manufacturer's equipment standards, of the energy cost savings measures implemented, the term of the financial agreement or twenty-five years, whichever is shortest, except as provided in subsection I of this section.
 The qualified provider shall:

 1. For the term of the contract, prepare a measurement and verification report on an annual basis in addition to an annual reconciliation of savings.

 2. Reimburse the agent for any shortfall of guaranteed energy cost savings on an annual basis.

 3. Use the international performance and measurement and verification protocol standards or the federal energy management program standards to validate the savings guarantee.

 K. The agent may obtain any required financing as part of the original competitive sealed proposal process from the qualified provider or a third-party financing institution.

 L. A qualified provider that is awarded the contract shall give a sufficient bond to the agent for its faithful performance of the equipment installment.

 M. This section does not apply to the construction of new buildings.

-N. An agent may use a simplified energy performance contract for projects less than five hundred thousand dollars.
+N. An agent may use a simplified energy performance contract for projects less than $500,000.
 Simplified energy performance contracts are not required to include an energy savings guarantee and shall comply with all requirements in this section except for the requirements that are specifically related to the energy savings guarantee and the measurement and verification of the guaranteed savings.

 1. "Agent" has the same meaning prescribed in section 34-101 but also includes a community college district organized under title 15, chapter 12, the department of administration and the Arizona board of regents.